thehez/aws-role-assumer/README.md

 # aws-role-assumer

-quick and dirty role assumption script
+## A quick and dirty role assumption script that will take some information and update the .aws/credentials for me